-So now I want to quickly, because we’re running to the end of this interview, there are a couple of things we need to talk about.
+So now I want to quickly, because we’re running to the end of this interview, there are a couple of things we need to talk about when it comes to networking for your professional life or small business.
 Firstly, I’ll say upfront that I personally believe that there is a ton of value in learning how to create these referral relationships, which is why we’re going to interview Matt again for the quietly influential Summit.

 So if you want to check out that interview, make sure you go to the quietly influential summit dot com and then you’ll be able to access the free event where you’ll be able to access that interview.
-Now, on top of that, Matt has been very gracious to provide a educational training for everybody inside Introvert You, which is a micro training to help you learn how to be, how to get more comfortable with networking and getting yourself into the networking room.
+Now, on top of that, Matt has been very gracious to provide a educational training for everybody inside Introvert U, which is a micro training on one of our online platforms to help you learn how to be, how to get more comfortable with networking and getting yourself into the networking room.

 Matthew Alderton: Yeah, so they called our Bx online and we’ve been running them since 2018.
 We added them to our membership offering to help people connect more globally.
 And we’ve launched in the U.S. with Epic’s online events just recently in preparation for launching our face to face events across the country and by coming along to Bex online events similar to what we would run in a face to face event, I think they’re actually better for an introvert because you can hide a little bit behind the camera there and you don’t have to feel like you’re in a big room of people.